 Leonhard Center for the Enhancement of Engineering Education -- THOMAS A. LITZINGER, Director

-Office of Engineering Diversity -- AMY L. FREEMAN, Assistant Dean
+Center for Engineering Outreach and Inclusion -- AMY L. FREEMAN, Assistant Dean